darkmattericecoffee/handheld-cnc/README.md

 - [Assembly Instructions](https://drive.google.com/drive/folders/1fIALrTWUbJRqTl93RGrUaR8dMfO7AI_g?usp=sharing)

 ## Disclaimer
 This project is a work-in-progress.
-Development is rapidly occuring, so design files and firmware may change.
+Development is rapidly occurring, so design files and firmware may change.